sindresorhus/ky/readme.md

 If the request received a response, `error` will be an `HTTPError` and the `Response` object will be available at `error.response`.
 Be aware that some types of errors, such as network errors, inherently mean that a response was not received.
 In this case `error` will not be an instance of `HTTPError` though.

 You can prevent Ky from retrying the request by throwing `error`.
 Ky will not handle it in any way, this error will be propagated to the request initiator.
-The rest of `beforeRetry` hooks will be fired if you `throw error`.
+The rest of `beforeRetry` hooks will not be fired if you `throw error`.
 Another way to do it is to return the [`ky.stop`](#ky.stop) symbol, but it has important caveats which are described in the dedicated section.
 You should only use it if you are absolutely sure that `throw error` doesn't work for you.

 ```js
 import ky from 'ky';